temperancee/temperancee_hugo/content/projects/robot_arm/index.md

 - Figuring out a better way to manage spreadsheets - I often have to reuse certain values like the measurements of the motors, which means these values get copied over to mutliple sheets
 - Similarly, figuring out a more logical way to manage projects - when should I make a new file vs just a new body?

-**TODO: Test this on a phone screen and see if the images are forced to stack**
 {{< pair_figure path=cad_base.png path2=cad_wrist.png width=400 alt="CAD model of the robot base" alt2="CAD model of the robot wrist" >}}